Does Kaiser Permanente Insurance Cover Alcohol Addiction Treatment?

 Your Coverage for an Alcohol-Free Life

-Paying Above Your Coverage for Care
+Paying Above Your Insurance for Care

 Kaiser Permanente Insurance for alcohol addiction rehab caps your out-of-pocket limit at a minimum of $6,350 for individual plans.
 This may shrink your co-payments and out-of-network costs if you don't have a Medicaid or CHIP plan.
 If, in the unlikely event that you are medically advised to take a treatment course that requires you to pay out-of-pocket, it is in your power to do so.
 If you have a Health Savings Account qualified plan, you may use it to cover superfluous expenses.